Donate to the AAVSO

 - Use of the AAVSO's online photometric analysis tool, VPHOT and the VPHOT Users Guide,

-- Access to the BSM and APASS Epoch Photometry data (over a billion records) through an easy-to-use VStar plugin,
+- Access to the AAVSOnet and APASS Epoch Photometry data (over a billion records) through an easy-to-use VStar plugin

-- Eligibility to vote in elections and serve as an AAVSO Officer or Councillor.
+- Eligibility to vote in elections and serve as an AAVSO Officer or Board member.

-A copy of the By-Laws of the AAVSO, the most recent AAVSO Newsletter, AAVSO Bulletin, AAVSO Journal, and AAVSO Annual Report
+- A copy of the By-Laws of the AAVSO, the most recent Journal of the AAVSO, and AAVSO Annual Report

-- The 10 Star Tutorial for those new to visual variable star observing
+- The 10 Star Tutorial (for Northern Hemisphere residents) and The 11 Star Tutorial (for Southern Hemisphere residents) for those new to visual variable star observing

-- A user guide to the AAVSO's Variable Star Plotter -- our online chart-making utility, and
+- A user guide to the AAVSO's Variable Star Plotter (VSP)--our online chart-making utility

-- A number of reference documents covering topics such as Julian Day, object naming, easy to observe stars, and the AAVSO Mentoring Program.
+- A number of reference documents covering topics such as Julian Day, object naming, easy-to-observe stars, and links to resources, such as our Mentor Program.